 We make systematic efforts to prevent unacceptable behaviour by teaching and reinforcing expected behaviours.
 Our students are confident and capable of meeting established expectations and they generally seek to do so.
 When behaviour incidents occur, it is important that consequences are predictable.
 Our school seeks to ensure that responses to unacceptable behaviour are consistent and proportionate to the nature of the behaviour.

-referral to external specialist services placement on monitoring processes.
+placement on monitoring processes.